netlify-templates/victor-hugo/site/content/blog/effective-technology-use-math-class.md

 ---
-title: "Effective Technology Use in Math Class"
+title: "Effective Technology Use in Math Class | MathBRIX Blog"
 date: 2018-10-22
 ---